Tactika/jobxite/README.md

 ---

--	As a renter I want to be able to see my upcoming and previous rentals so I can potentially request the same equipment as a previous rent or make modification to my upcoming rents.
+-	As a renter I want to be able to see my upcoming and previous rentals, so I can potentially request the same equipment as a previous rent or make modification to my upcoming rents.
      - **Tasks**
         - Create a CRUD interface for users
         - Store previous transactions associate with the logged-in user